1 Corinthians 15:29-49 - Compare All Versions

 Why do you think people offer themselves to be baptized for those already in the grave?
 If there’s no chance of resurrection for a corpse, if God’s power stops at the cemetery gates, why do we keep doing things that suggest he’s going to clean the place out someday, pulling everyone up on their feet alive?
 And why do you think I keep risking my neck in this dangerous work?
 I look death in the face practically every day I live.
 Do you think I’d do this if I wasn’t convinced of your resurrection and mine as guaranteed by the resurrected Messiah Jesus?
 Do you think I was just trying to act heroic when I fought the wild beasts at Ephesus, hoping it wouldn’t be the end of me?
 Not on your life!
 It’s resurrection, resurrection, always resurrection, that undergirds what I do and say, the way I live.
 If there’s no resurrection, “We eat, we drink, the next day we die,” and that’s all there is to it.
 But don’t fool yourselves.
 Don’t let yourselves be poisoned by this anti-resurrection loose talk.
 “Bad company ruins good manners.”
 Think straight.
 Awaken to the holiness of life.
 No more playing fast and loose with resurrection facts.
 Ignorance of God is a luxury you can’t afford in times like these.
 Aren’t you embarrassed that you’ve let this kind of thing go on as long as you have?
 Some skeptic is sure to ask, “Show me how resurrection works.
 Give me a diagram; draw me a picture.
 What does this ‘resurrection body’ look like?”
 If you look at this question closely, you realize how absurd it is.
 There are no diagrams for this kind of thing.
 We do have a parallel experience in gardening.
 You plant a “dead” seed; soon there is a flourishing plant.
 There is no visual likeness between seed and plant.
 You could never guess what a tomato would look like by looking at a tomato seed.
 What we plant in the soil and what grows out of it don’t look anything alike.
 The dead body that we bury in the ground and the resurrection body that comes from it will be dramatically different.
 You will notice that the variety of bodies is stunning.
 Just as there are different kinds of seeds, there are different kinds of bodies—humans, animals, birds, fish—each unprecedented in its form.
 You get a hint at the diversity of resurrection glory by looking at the diversity of bodies not only on earth but in the skies—sun, moon, stars—all these varieties of beauty and brightness.
 And we’re only looking at pre-resurrection “seeds”—who can imagine what the resurrection “plants” will be like!
 This image of planting a dead seed and raising a live plant is a mere sketch at best, but perhaps it will help in approaching the mystery of the resurrection body—but only if you keep in mind that when we’re raised, we’re raised for good, alive forever!
 The corpse that’s planted is no beauty, but when it’s raised, it’s glorious.
 Put in the ground weak, it comes up powerful.
 The seed sown is natural; the seed grown is supernatural—same seed, same body, but what a difference from when it goes down in physical mortality to when it is raised up in spiritual immortality!
 We follow this sequence in Scripture: The First Adam received life, the Last Adam is a life-giving Spirit.
 Physical life comes first, then spiritual—a firm base shaped from the earth, a final completion coming out of heaven.
 The First Man was made out of earth, and people since then are earthy; the Second Man was made out of heaven, and people now can be heavenly.
 In the same way that we’ve worked from our earthy origins, let’s embrace our heavenly ends.

-Otherwise, what will those do who are baptized for the dead?
+For otherwise, what will those do who are baptized for the dead?
 If the dead are not raised at all, why then are they baptized for them?
 Why are we also in danger every hour?
-I affirm, brethren, by the boasting in you which I have in Christ Jesus our Lord, I die daily.
-If from human motives I fought with wild beasts at Ephesus, what does it profit me?
-If the dead are not raised, LET US EAT AND DRINK, FOR TOMORROW WE DIE.
+I affirm, brothers and sisters, by the boasting in you which I have in Christ Jesus our Lord, that I die daily.
+If from human motives I fought with wild beasts at Ephesus, what good is it to me?
+If the dead are not raised, LET’S EAT AND DRINK, FOR TOMORROW WE DIE.
 Do not be deceived: “Bad company corrupts good morals.”
-Become sober-minded as you ought, and stop sinning; for some have no knowledge of God.
-I speak this to your shame.
+Sober up morally and stop sinning, for some have no knowledge of God.
+I say this to your shame.
 But someone will say, “How are the dead raised?
 And with what kind of body do they come?”
 You fool!
 That which you sow does not come to life unless it dies; and that which you sow, you do not sow the body which is to be, but a bare grain, perhaps of wheat or of something else.
 But God gives it a body just as He wished, and to each of the seeds a body of its own.
-All flesh is not the same flesh, but there is one flesh of men, and another flesh of beasts, and another flesh of birds, and another of fish.
+All flesh is not the same flesh, but there is one flesh of mankind, another flesh of animals, another flesh of birds, and another of fish.
 There are also heavenly bodies and earthly bodies, but the glory of the heavenly is one, and the glory of the earthly is another.
-There is one glory of the sun, and another glory of the moon, and another glory of the stars; for star differs from star in glory.
+There is one glory of the sun, another glory of the moon, and another glory of the stars; for star differs from star in glory.
 So also is the resurrection of the dead.
 It is sown a perishable body, it is raised an imperishable body; it is sown in dishonor, it is raised in glory; it is sown in weakness, it is raised in power; it is sown a natural body, it is raised a spiritual body.
 If there is a natural body, there is also a spiritual body.
-So also it is written, “The first MAN, Adam, BECAME A LIVING SOUL.”
-The last Adam became a life-giving spirit.
+So also it is written: “The first MAN, Adam, BECAME A LIVING PERSON.”
+The last Adam was a life-giving spirit.
 However, the spiritual is not first, but the natural; then the spiritual.
-The first man is from the earth, earthy; the second man is from heaven.
-As is the earthy, so also are those who are earthy; and as is the heavenly, so also are those who are heavenly.
+The first man is from the earth, earthy; the second Man is from heaven.
+As is the earthy one, so also are those who are earthy; and as is the heavenly One, so also are those who are heavenly.
 Just as we have borne the image of the earthy, we will also bear the image of the heavenly.

 Otherwise, what will those do who are being baptized for the dead?
 If the dead are not raised at all, why are people even baptized for them?
 [For that matter] why are we [running such risks and putting ourselves] in danger [nearly] every hour [if there is no resurrection]?
 I assure you, believers, by the pride which I have in you in [your union with] Christ Jesus our Lord, I die daily [I face death and die to self].
 What good has it done me if, [merely] from a human point of view, I fought with wild animals at Ephesus?
 If the dead are not raised [at all], LET US EAT AND DRINK [enjoying ourselves now], FOR TOMORROW WE DIE.
 [Is 22:13; 2 Cor 1:8, 9] Do not be deceived: “Bad company corrupts good morals.”
 Be sober-minded [be sensible, wake up from your spiritual stupor] as you ought, and stop sinning; for some [of you] have no knowledge of God [you are disgracefully ignorant of Him, and ignore His truths].
 I say this to your shame.
 But someone will say, “How are the dead raised?
 And with what kind of body will they come?”
 You fool!
 Every time you plant seed you sow something that does not come to life [germinating, springing up and growing] unless it first dies.
 The seed you sow is not the body (the plant) which it is going to become, but it is a bare seed, perhaps of wheat or some other grain.
 But God gives it a body just as He planned, and to each kind of seed a body of its own [is given].
 [Gen 1:11] All flesh is not the same.
 There is one kind for humans, another for animals, another for birds, and another for fish.
 There are also heavenly bodies [sun, moon and stars] and earthly bodies [humans, animals, and plants], but the glory and beauty of the heavenly is one kind, and the glory of the earthly is another.
 There is a glory and beauty of the sun, another glory of the moon, and yet another [distinctive] glory of the stars; and one star differs from another in glory and brilliance.
 So it is with the resurrection of the dead.
 The [human] body that is sown is perishable and mortal, it is raised imperishable and immortal.
 [Dan 12:3] It is sown in dishonor, it is raised in glory; it is sown in weakness, it is raised in strength; it is sown a natural body [mortal, suited to earth], it is raised a spiritual body [immortal, suited to heaven].
 As surely as there is a physical body, there is also a spiritual body.
 So it is written [in Scripture], “The first MAN, Adam, BECAME A LIVING SOUL (an individual);” the last Adam (Christ) became a life-giving spirit [restoring the dead to life].
 [Gen 2:7] However, the spiritual [the immortal life] is not first, but the physical [the mortal life]; then the spiritual.
 The first man [Adam] is from the earth, earthy [made of dust]; the second Man [Christ, the Lord] is from heaven.
 [Gen 2:7] As is the earthly man [the man of dust], so are those who are of earth; and as is the heavenly [Man], so are those who are of heaven.
 Just as we have borne the image of the earthly [the man of dust], we will also bear the image of the heavenly [the Man of heaven].